-Tel Socho, near the valley of Elah, is known for the lupine flowers.
-Moreover, Socho is mentioned in the Bible as one of the cities conquered by Joshua.
+Tel Socho, near Elah Valley, is known for its lupine flowers.
+It is also mentioned in the Bible as one of the cities conquered by Joshua.

 Table of Contents

-Tel Socho is located not far from Bet Shemesh and by the valley of Elah.
-More specifically, near the intersection of roads #38 and #375.
+Tel Socho is located not far from Bet Shemesh and by the valley of Elah, near the intersection of roads #38 and #375.